 This is my favorite of all!

 Because the color adjustments are based on highlights, midtones, and shadows.
-It feels more natural adjusting colors this way.
-It’s my personal preference and you don’t have to agree with it 🙂
+It feels more natural adjusting color this way.
+It’s just my personal preference, you don’t have to agree with it 🙂

 How to use it: